 Today, we have given a detailed guide on how to root Samsung Galaxy S6 SM-G920F.
-Samsung has made a very nice design change to their famous Galaxy series Android versions, initializing from the smartphones Galaxy S6.
+Samsung has made a charming design change to their famous Galaxy series Android versions, initializing from the smartphones Galaxy S6.
 This rooting guide is working on Samsung Galaxy S6 SM-G920F running on XXU3DPDP Android Marshmallow 6.0.1 firmware.

-Its predecessors are updated but people always demand to get the maximum for what they have paid for, so if you are among those, then please continue with this rooting guide because it will help you to install custom ROMs, third-party apps and custom recoveries etc on your smartphone Galaxy S6.
+Its predecessors are updated, but people always demand to get the maximum for what they have paid for, so if you are among those, then please continue with this rooting guide because it will help you to install custom ROMs, third-party apps and custom recoveries etc. on your smartphone Galaxy S6.
 No doubt it is the safest and easiest method for root Samsung Galaxy S6 SM-G920F.

 Now go ahead and read some description about the Samsung Galaxy S6 SM-G920F features and functions.
 The Galaxy S6 has a Brilliant 5.1-inch screen with Corning Gorilla Glass 4.
-The Galaxy S6 smartphone comes with superb build quality and innovative design.
-The Galaxy S6 come with built-in features like themes, and these are Basic, Classic, Craft, Natural and Sweet, etc.
+The Galaxy S6 smartphone comes with the superb build quality and innovative design.
+The Galaxy S6 comes with built-in features like themes, and these are Basic, Classic, Craft, Natural and Sweet, etc.

 We’ll root Samsung Galaxy S6 by using via CF-Auto root package.
 Please bear in mind that your Samsung Galaxy S6 must be running on G920FXXU3DPDP official firmware before proceeding to the rooting tutorial.
 Now go ahead and follow the given rooting guide for Galaxy S6 SM-G920F to Android 6.0.1 Marshmallow official firmware.